cdl-saarland/MemInstrument-Runtime/README.md

 * `splay`

-    Implementation of the splay tree based memory safety instrumentation proposed by Jones & Kelly.
+    Implementation of the splay-tree-based memory safety instrumentation proposed by Jones & Kelly.

 * `softbound`